surajthaqurie/Project__MERN/README.md

 ### Introduction

 - This Project is an E-Commerce website developed on MERN fullstack.
-- The name of this project is eZ-shop (Easy Shop).
+- The name of this project is Project__MERN.

 #### Setup